-For more information about helping, please send us an email or contact us at 816-986-4431.Apply Now
+For more information about helping Wayside, please send us an email or contact us at 816-986-4431.Apply Now

 Here are some ways volunteers help us meet our Mission and provide care for our animals!

-During a volunteer's first three month at shelter, these are the opportunities available.
+During a volunteer's first thirty days, these are the opportunities available.

 Volunteers help the Canine Care Team with a variety of tasks.
 These include cleaning and sanitizing kennels, picking up and distributing blankets and toys, and providing food and water to dogs.
 These volunteers may also be asked to help get housebroken dogs out for potty breaks.

 Volunteers support the Feline Care Team with a variety of tasks.
 These include cleaning and sanitizing kennels, picking up and distributing blankets and toys, and providing food and water.

-Our Teen Service Program has been specifically designed for teens looking to complete service hours.
-This program is ideal for completing service hours required by schools, teen groups, and other civic organizations.
+Our Team Service Program has been specifically designed for teens looking to complete service hours.
+This program is ideal for completing service hours required by schools, groups, and other civic organizations.
 Each group must consist of 4-10 people, age 16 or older, who plan to donate their time together.
-Teens completing this program will be fully trained volunteers and are encouraged to continue volunteering at Wayside Waifs.
+Teams completing this program will be fully trained volunteers and are encouraged to continue volunteering at Wayside Waifs.

-Upon receipt of your Teen Service Program Inquiry, you will be contacted to discuss training, orientation and service dates.
+Upon receipt of your Team Service Program Inquiry, you will be contacted to discuss training, orientation and service dates.
 At orientation, each person will be asked to complete a Volunteer Application.

 This is not for court-ordered community service.